70+ lenders due to issue refunds

 Can I claim on my own?

-You do not need to use a law firm or a claims management company to make your complaint to your provider; you may be able to do this yourself for free.
-If your complaint is unsuccessful or you are dissatisfied with the response, you can also refer to the Financial Ombudsman Service (FOS) yourself for free.
-You should first complain to the lender before escalating the complaint to the FOS.
+You don't need to use a law firm or a claims management company to make a car finance claim.
+You can submit the claim yourself for free.
+If your claim is rejected or you are dissatisfied with the response from your lender, you can refer the complaint to the Financial Ombudsman Service (FOS) yourself for free.
+You should first complain to the provider before escalating the complaint to the FOS.

-The Financial Conduct Authority (FCA) is consulting on a consumer redress scheme.
+The FCA has announced a consumer redress scheme.
 Under this scheme, you may not need to register a complaint to be eligible for or receive compensation.
 You do not need to use a claims management company or a law firm to access the scheme.

 What work will you carry out on my behalf?